 Our trusty microwaves come in handy to cook everyday food like oatmeal or to reheat a comforting soup.
 Roasted veggies are a different story because they lose their crunchy exterior when stored in the fridge.
 And while a microwave will warm up the veggies in one or two minutes, they’ll end up soggy (similar to a slice of pizza).
 You can reheat them in the oven to avoid any limp roasted veggies.
 However, that could take 10 minutes or more — and that’s not including the time it takes the oven to preheat.

 It turns out that reheating roasted veggies on the stove is the best and fastest option for ensuring they’re just as delicious as they were when you first cooked them.
 Bonus: They’ll be ready in 5 minutes or less!
-They’re great to enjoy on their own or served over rice, pasta or creamy hummus.
+They’re great to enjoy on their own or served over rice, pasta, creamy hummus or fluffy scrambled eggs.

 How to reheat roasted vegetables